 From this flashback, the narrator moves to an earlier one involving her mother.
-The narrator is 14 in this memory and her mother had been protesting in a march for women's rights and abortion rights.
+The narrator is fourteen in this memory and her mother had been protesting in a march for women's rights and abortion rights.
 Her mother had been hurt.
 She came home with some friends and the narrator was embarrassed.
 The narrator remembers how her mother would tell her she was a needed kid.
-The narrator thinks about how she wishes she could tell her mother they did OK.
+The narrator thinks about how she wishes she could tell her mother they did okay.

 The memory ends, and the narrator sees Nick walking around the house.
 He gives a signal, which means she has to go to the Commander.
 She wonders why Nick assists the Commander, what's in it for him, and whether he's trying to get anything on her.

 Back to another flashback: Luke wants to have sex with the narrator the night she gets fired.
 The news has already changed her, though; she doubts him, and herself.
 She wonders if he doesn't mind having more power than she does, or getting to act like she belongs to him.
 She never gets to talk with him about how this really makes him feel.